 1. The use, sale, possession or distribution of illegal drugs, being under the influence of illegal drugs, or having illegal drugs in one's system while on the job or on the company premises is prohibited.
 An employee who violates this provision will be subject to discipline up to and including immediate termination.
 Illegal substances shall be taken into the custody of management, and appropriate law enforcement agencies shall be notified.

-2. prohibits the misuse of any prescription or over-the-counter medication while working or while on the company premises.
+2. [COMPANY] prohibits the misuse of any prescription or over-the-counter medication while working or while on the company premises.
 Employees who are taking prescribed medication or over-the-counter mediation which may create impaired judgment, substandard performance, or inappropriate conduct must report the use of the medication to the Company.
 In certain cases, appropriate job restrictions may be imposed to ensure the safety of the employee, co-workers and customers.
 An employee who fails to disclose the use of medication, especially when a safety risk is created, is subject to discipline, up to and including termination.

 3. The Company prohibits any employee from the use or possession of alcohol while working, or from reporting to work under the influence of alcohol.
 An initial violation of this provision will require the employee to execute a mandatory “Last Chance Agreement.”
 A second violation within a five (5) year period will result in immediate termination.

-4. Upon reasonable suspicion, has the right to search at any time an employee's personal effects and/or person, including, but not limited to, an employee's lockers, desks, tool boxes, purses, briefcases, or vehicles parked on company property.
+4. Upon reasonable suspicion, [COMPANY] has the right to search at any time an employee's personal effects and/or person, including, but not limited to, an employee's lockers, desks, tool boxes, purses, briefcases, or vehicles parked on company property.
 An employee's refusal to consent or cooperate with a search may result in disciplinary action, up to and including termination.

-5. reserves the right to order employees to undergo drug and/or alcohol testing whenever supervisors or management has a reasonable suspicion that an employee is under the influence of drugs and/or alcohol.
+5. [COMPANY] reserves the right to order employees to undergo drug and/or alcohol testing whenever supervisors or management has a reasonable suspicion that an employee is under the influence of drugs and/or alcohol.

 All applicants for employment with the Company are required to submit to urinalysis screening, and those who fail or refuse to take the test will be denied employment (provided that the initial test result is confirmed.)
 All employees may be subject to random drug/alcohol or other diagnostic tests.